oats-center/pod/build-guide.md

 - Go `Customers` tab, select the `+` sign, make the title `POD` and click add
 - Click on the new customer named `POD`, select `Manage users`
 - Select the `+` sign, add your email (or client`s email) as name@xxxxxxx.xxx (xxxxxxx.xxx is the website domain)
-- Click on the user you`ve just created and hit `Display activation link`
+- Click on the user you've just created and hit `Display activation link`
 - Copy the link to a new browser to create the password for the new customer.
 You will now be logged in as that user.
 For the next step, log back in as the tenant.

 ### Importing Device Profiles